matthiaskoenig/cy3sbml/README.md

 The latest **development version** is available in `https://github.com/matthiaskoenig/cy3sbml/tree/develop/cy3sbml/target` ([cy3sbml-0.1.1.jar](https://github.com/matthiaskoenig/cy3sbml/blob/develop/cy3sbml/target/cy3sbml-0.1.1.jar?raw=true)).
 * To install cy3sbml as app within Cytoscape, go to the menu bar and choose `Apps → App Manager → Install Apps`.
 Install cy3sbml via the `Install from File` button on the bottom-left using the downloaded cy3sbml jar.

-After installation cy3sbml will be listed in the ´Currently Installed´ apps tab.
+After installation cy3sbml will be listed in the `Currently Installed` apps tab.

 ## Uninstall
 To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.